 Picking up their high frequency echolocation calls, we’ll seek out these different species as they emerge to hunt - like Daubenton’s bat which skims over Knepp lake using its large feet to fish insects from the water’s surface; and the common pipistrelle, which, though weighing less than a £1 coin, can eat 3,000 insects in a night.

 This is a walking safari at a gentle pace for about 1 ½ hours, with frequent stops.
 You’ll need a moderate level of fitness and be able to cope with walking on uneven ground in dark conditions.
-At the end of our Safari we’ll break for a glass of wine under the stars.
+At the end of our Safari we’ll break for a glass of wine and some cheese straws under the stars.

 Your booking has been taken and you should receive a booking confirmation email shortly.